mviereck/microscopy-tools/README.md

  - [`kaptain`](https://github.com/mviereck/kaptain)
  - `viewnior`

-## ardustack
+## stackshooter
 GUI for foto stacking with a stepper motor controlled by an Arduino and a camera connected on USB.
 Beta stage, in active development.
 Features:
  - Camera control with `gphoto2` for preview videos and tethered shooting.
  - Stepper motor control for focus adjustment.
  - Automated focus stackshots combining camera and stepper motor.

 `pololu_a4988.ino` is my code to control my stepper motor driver with an Arduino.
-The control commands send by `ardustack` to Arduino can be customized in `ardustack` configuration dialog.
+The control commands send by `stackshooter` to Arduino can be customized in `stackshooter` configuration dialog.

 Dependencies:
  - `ffmpeg`